trufo2/xprEjsMongo-todo2/readme.md

-# Express Template

-### By Alex Merced (AlexMercedCoder.com)
+# Express/ejs/mongoDB todo app

 ## Setup

-- create new project by clicking the template button on the main github repo for this template or by running command `npx degit Alex-Merced-Templates/oop-express-template` in an empty folder
+- create new project by clicking the template button on the main github repo for this template or by running command `npx degit trufo2/xprEjsMongo-todo2` in an empty folder
 - clone the new project from github
 - run `npm install` from the main folder (the one with package.json)
 - rename the `template.env` file to `.env`